the-markup/investigation-isp/README.md

-# Racial and Economic Disparities in Internet Offers
+# Racial and Economic Disparities in Internet Service Offers

 Data that we collected and analyzed are in the `data` folder.